Pretty soon after you’ve started out on your Application Portfolio Management journey, you may run into a problem:

 The next filter to apply to your list of candidate applications is to ask whether they are single applications, groups of applications, or parts of applications.
 Again, this is often harder to decide than you’d expect.
 Nonetheless, it’s important.

-But even if you have a hierarchy, how do you decide which level is the application, and which level is just part of one?
+Even if you have a hierarchy, how do you decide which level is the application, and which level is just part of one?

 One way to do this is (if it’s a commercial offering) to look at whether it’s a marketed product.
 What’s actually for sale here?
 Does it have a consistent name or version number?
 Can it be bought in isolation, or only in addition to another item?